joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 5. Presented with contextual options, the user can book the appointment.
 6. Application insights gathers runtime telemetry to help development with bot performance and usage.

-You can follow [this tutorial](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-cortana-skill) learn how to build a speech-enabled bot with Cortana skills.
-You should also check out the [Cortana skills kit documentation](https://docs.microsoft.com/en-us/cortana/skills/overview) and the [Cortana skills samples](https://docs.microsoft.com/en-us/cortana/skills/cortana-samples).
+You can follow [this tutorial](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-cortana-skill) learn how to build a speech-enabled bot with Cortana skills with the V3 SDK.
+For the V4 SDK, you can [learn how to connect to the Cortana channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-cortana?view=azure-bot-service-4.0) and [how to configure speech priming](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-speech-priming?view=azure-bot-service-4.0).
+You can also check out the [Cortana skills kit documentation](https://docs.microsoft.com/en-us/cortana/skills/overview) and the [Cortana skills samples](https://docs.microsoft.com/en-us/cortana/skills/cortana-samples) for learning more about building applications (not just bots) with Cortana.

 #### Real world examples for similar architectures